Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 Muslin isn’t just a cloth—it’s a game-changer for keeping your produce fresher longer.

-If you’ve ever thrown out wilted greens, rubbery carrots, or slimy herbs, you’ll appreciate how this simple fabric can cut your food waste and save you money.
+If you’ve ever thrown out wilted greens, rubbery carrots, or slimy herbs, you’ll appreciate how this simple sheet of cotton can cut your food waste and save you money.
 Here’s how I use it in my own kitchen, along with the science and tradition behind it.

 Why It Works: The Science and History Behind Muslin